 Swap Agreements Risk.
+An Underlying Bond Fund may use swap agreements.
 Swap agreements are contracts among a fund and a counterparty to exchange the return of the pre-determined underlying investment (such as the rate of return of a specified index).
 Swap agreements may be negotiated bilaterally and traded OTC between two parties or, in some instances, must be transacted through a futures commission merchant and cleared through a clearinghouse that serves as a central counterparty.
 Risks associated with the use of swap agreements are different from those associated with ordinary portfolio securities transactions, due in part to the fact they could be considered illiquid and many swaps trade on the OTC market.
 Swaps are particularly subject to counterparty credit, correlation, valuation, liquidity and leveraging risks.
 Certain standardized swaps are subject to mandatory central clearing.
 Central clearing is intended to reduce counterparty credit risk and increase liquidity, but central clearing does not make swap transactions risk-free.